 At that point I recalled something I’d read in the book, Nature, Man and Woman by Alan Watts, where he wrote:

 For the mind and senses do not now have to open themselves; they find themselves naturally opened, and it appears that the divine world is no other than the everyday world.

 And just like that, the terrible empty feeling I woke to was gone.

 I no longer felt alone.

 And because I’d known great pain stemming from heartbreak over making myself vulnerable and giving into woo-woo nonsense, the pleasure I was feeling from my understanding of the inter-connectedness to it all filled me with immense desire.
-My senses opened, naturally, and I found the divine world was no other than the everyday world, coming through the eyes of a street art mural and from everyone around me.
+My senses opened, naturally, and I found the divine world was no other than the everyday world, coming through the eyes of a street art mural, and from everyone around me.

-Day became night.
+The day became night.

 I found myself wandering through Greenwich Village.